Campus of The Citadel

-The Campus of The Citadel consists of a 300 acre space adjacent to Hampton Park in Charleston, South Carolina.
-It has been home to The Citadel since 1922 when the school moved from its location on Marion Square, including the Old Citadel.
+The campus of the Citadel Military College of South Carolina consists of a 300 acre space adjacent to Hampton Park in Charleston, South Carolina.
+It has been home to the Citadel Military College of South Carolina since 1922 when the school moved from its location on Marion Square, including the Old Citadel.
 Arranged with the primary buildings surrounding a central 10 acre parade ground, it consists of barracks for the Corps of Cadets, academic buildings, a mess hall, chapel, library, athletic and recreational facilities, support buildings, and housing for faculty and staff.

 The campus is built in a Spanish Moorish style.

 The campus is bounded on the west by the Ashley River, to the north by the Wagener Terrace neighborhood, to the east by Hampton Park and the Hampton Park Terrace neighborhood, and to the South by the Westside Neighborhood.

 Just off the main campus are the football stadium, baseball stadium, and alumni center.
 Additionally, the school owns and operates a large house facility located near the north end of the Isle of Palms.